annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 ![Graph showing theoretical speedup of a program as a function of number of processors](/img/AmdahlsLaw.svg) By <a href="https://en.wikipedia.org/wiki/User:Daniels220" class="extiw" title="wikipedia:User:Daniels220">Daniels220</a> at <a href="https://en.wikipedia.org/wiki/" class="extiw" title="wikipedia:">English Wikipedia</a>, <a href="https://creativecommons.org/licenses/by-sa/3.0" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=6678551">Link</a>

 The graph shows that where 95% of the program is parallelisable, you can get it up to 20 times faster.
-Where 90% is parallelisable, this drops to only 10 times fater.
+Where 90% is parallelisable, this drops to only 10 times faster.
 And if only 50% of the program is parallelisable, the most speedup you can get is only 2x.

 ### Strengths and weaknesses of threads-and-locks programming

-The main strength is that it's little more than the hardware offers so can be very efficient when applied correctly.
+The main strength of threads-and-locks programming is that it's little more than the hardware offers so can be very efficient when applied correctly.

 However, you don't get much support on top of that; and it only supports shared-memory architectures, so can't be used to solve distributed problems.
 Threads-and-locks programming also doesn't provide direct support for parallelism, only concurrency.

 But what makes it really hard is that it is impossible to test.
-Bugs tend to be intermittent and infrequent and may take a long time to show up, and thre is no way to write automated tests that validate you've executed threading correctly.
+Bugs tend to be intermittent and infrequent and may take a long time to show up, and there is no way to write automated tests that validate you've executed threading correctly.
 Because of that latter point, you can't reliably refactor the code.

 ## Week Two: Functional programming

-Functional programming avioids many of the problems with threads and locks by avoiding mutable state.
+Functional programming avoids many of the problems with threads-and-locks by avoiding mutable state.

 An imperative program consists of a series of statements that change global state when executed.
 In contrast, a functional program models computation as the evaluation of expressions.
-These expresssions are both first-class (i.e. can be manipulated like any other value) and do not have side effects.
+These expressions are both first-class (i.e. can be manipulated like any other value) and do not have side effects.
 This lack of side effects makes reasoning about thread safety much easier.
 Immutable data dosn't need to be locked because multiple threads can't change it.

 You can't always tell when you have mutable state.
 It might be hidden, e.g. in a function you are calling.
-He also gives an example of escaped mutable state, where it looks at first glance that everything is synchronised that should be, but one method reutrns an iterator, and the iterator still has access to the mutable state it is iterating on.
+He also gives an example of escaped mutable state, where it looks at first glance that everything is synchronised that should be, but one method returns an iterator, and the iterator still has access to the mutable state it is iterating on.

 ### Side note: My Vagrantfile wasn't working exactly as planned